-Congestive heart failure (CHF), also called chronic heart failure or congestive cardiac failure (CCF), is an ongoing condition in which the heart muscle is weakened and can’t pump as well as it normally does.
+Chronic heart failure (CHF), also called congestive cardiac failure (CCF), is an ongoing condition in which the heart muscle is weakened and can’t pump as well as it normally does.
 The main pumping chambers of the heart (the ventricles) become larger or thicker, and either can’t contract (squeeze) or can’t relax as well as they should.
 This triggers fluid retention, particularly in the lungs, legs and abdomen.

 The major causes of CHF include coronary heart disease, hypertension, cardiomyopathy and other heart diseases.
 Of these, coronary heart disease (usually accompanied by a history of past heart attacks) is by far the most common.